-In 2008 AS Latvijas Krājbanka (hereinafter referred to as Latvijas Krājbanka or the Bank) continued to implement its strategic aims both in business development and in social responsibility spheres.
-Following the international financial process developments and updating the bank's policy, in 2008 the Bank implemented strategic aims by continuing extending the network of client service centres, ATMs and the mini banks, by offering new products and services, as well as by continuing supporting significant cultural events in Latvia.
-As the most significant we can mention the Latvijas Krājbanka support to the XXIV Overall Latvian Song and XIV Dance Celebration in summer 2008.
+In 2008 JCS "Latvijas Krājbanka" (hereinafter referred to as Latvijas Krājbanka, Krājbanka or the Bank) continued to implement its strategic aims both in business development and in social responsibility spheres.
+Following the international financial process developments and updating the bank's policy, in 2008 the Bank implemented strategic aims by continuing extending the network of client service centres, ATMs and mini banks, by offering new products and services, as well as by continuing supporting significant cultural events in Latvia.
+As the most significant we can mention the Bank's support to the XXIV Overall Latvian Song and XIV Dance Festival in the summer of 2008.